Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Sufficient Conditions for Linear Convergence of SGMD

 \section{Sufficient Conditions for Linear Convergence of SGMD}

 In this section, we provide sufficient conditions to establish (expected) linear convergence for (stochastic) GMD.
-We first provide simple conditions under which GMD converges by linearly extending the proof strategy from \cite{PLConditionLinearConvergence}.
-We then present alternate conditions for linear convergence of GMD, which can be naturally extended to the stochastic setting.
+We first provide simple conditions under which GMD converges linearly by extending the proof strategy of \cite{PLConditionLinearConvergence}.
+Since this proof does not naturally extend to the stochastic setting, we then present alternate conditions for linear convergence of GMD, which can be naturally extended to the stochastic setting.